kubernetes/community/README.md

 ## Governance

-Kubernetes has three types of groups that are officially supported:
+Kubernetes has the following types of groups that are officially supported:

 * **Committees** are named sets of people that are chartered to take on sensitive topics.
   This group is encouraged to be as open as possible while achieving its mission but, because of the nature of the topics discussed, private communications are allowed.